-When the radix sort program is run, the smaller the radix size is, the better performance the LB3 achieves compared with the LB2.
+When the radix sort program is run, the smaller the radix size is, the better performance the LB2 achieves compared with the LB1.
 This means that there can be a lot of thread managements even when there is a small radix.
-The LB3 reduces the overhead for thread managements, so that it performs well with a small radix.
+The lock operation is not necessary for thread managements in the LB2, so that this mechanism performs well with a small radix.
 When the radix is 2^1 , a barrier synchronization is generated 64 times and the turnaround time is reduced by about 14 %.